MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-user-hierarchy-objects/create-a-user-hierarchy.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-c257416e-ee2c-46fc-9a71-f2ea390c8452?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

 This workflow sample demonstrates how to create a user hierarchy object through the Modeling service.

-You want to create a Time user hierarchy object, in the MicroStrategy Tutorial project, which contains the relationship between the Year, Month of Year, Quarter, Month, and Day attributes.
+You want to create a Time user hierarchy object, in the Strategy Tutorial project, which contains the relationship between the Year, Month of Year, Quarter, Month, and Day attributes.
 The folder object ID is `8A1831FF494F528D02A4A8BF5FB73459`.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::tip